shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 This should give you the info you need for Shim and Manpreet's big day.

 ##Dates:
-The Wedding Ceremony and Reception is on <b>Sunday May 10th 2015 </B>in Brampton (Greater Toronto Area), Ontario, Canada.
+The Wedding Ceremony and Reception is on <b>Sunday, May 10th 2015 </B>in Brampton (Greater Toronto Area), Ontario, Canada.

-It would be great if you are in Toronto by <b> Tuesday May 5th</b>, so we can party our asses off on Wednesday, Thursday and Friday.
+It would be great if you are in Toronto by <b> Tuesday, May 5th 2015</b>, so we can party our asses off on Wednesday, Thursday and Friday.

-I will be throwing a Pre-Party on <b>Friday May 8th</B> in Downtown Toronto.
+I will be throwing a Pre-Party on <b>Friday, May 8th 2015</B> in Downtown Toronto.